 - Placement confirmation letter/email (STUDENT SURNAME_STUDENT FIRST NAME_HEI_CIS_PLACEMENT LETTER)

-Where the CIS is approved by the AQC the funds will be internally transferred to the award-holder’s host department/school via the Scholarships Office.
-The Scholarships Office will also action the grant extension accordingly.
+Where an application is approved for funding, the funds are made available to the student’s host department/school via the institutional contact.
+Institutional contacts will also action the grant extension, where appropriate.